Dance & Company

 Jenna Heffner trained at Dance & Company for 14 years where she studied ballet, Pointe, Jazz, hip-hop, modern, and musical stage, and attended various master classes and intensives.
 She studied ballet under John Gill Seamen and Leo Clark, and danced along with Michele Wiles from American Ballet Theater in the Nutcracker.
 Before teaching at Dance and Company, Jenna worked as a preschool teacher’s assistant.

-Melodie May is Dance & Company’s office manager and serves as Liason Director of The Shenandoah Contemporary Dance Company.
-Melodie holds a degree in Elementary Education.
-Melodie has danced for over 30 years: first at Dance & Company, where she was a member of the Shenandoah Contemporary Dance Theatre and later at Messiah College.
+Melodie May is Dance & Company’s office manager.
+Melodie holds a degree in Elementary Education and has danced for over 30 years: first at Dance & Company, where she was a member of the Shenandoah Contemporary Dance Theatre and later at Messiah College.
 While at Messiah, Melodie became Director and Head Choreographer for Acclamation Dance Ministry and taught advanced Modern and Tap classes.

 Emily Parkinson graduated from James Madison University with degrees in Dance and English as well as earning a teaching license in dance for the Commonwealth of Virginia.
 She was the recipient of the Dance Faculty Award at JMU and served as Student Technical Director for the Dance Department for the 2012-13 academic years.
 Emily is Director of The Shenandoah Contemporary Dance Theatre.